sdpalley/docs.erisindustries.com/tutorials/advanced/contracts-deploying.md

 cd advtut
 ```

-Now you'll make a file in this directory.
+Now you'll make a file in this directory. **Protip:** Get it with `curl -X GET https://raw.githubusercontent.com/eris-ltd/coding/master/contracts/advtut/GSFactory.sol -o GSFactory.sol`.
 Let's assume that is called `GSFactory.sol` and has the following contents

 ```javascript
 contract GSContract {